ClojureBridge/curriculum/outline/functions.md

 ## Functions that take other functions

-One of the most magical things about Clojure -- and many other programming languages -- is that it can have functions that take other functions as arguments.
+One of the most magical things about Clojure--and many other programming languages--is that it can have functions that take other functions as arguments.
 That may not make sense at first, so let's look at an example.

 ```clj
 (defn triple